User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Background and related work

 \section{Background and related work}

-We present a review of relevant PETs for messaging in the context of obfuscating or erasing traces of communications broadly, research on untraceable communication solutions, and relevant user perspectives on privacy in messaging platforms.
+We present a review of research on untraceable communication, relevant PETs for messaging in the context of obfuscating or erasing traces of communications broadly, and relevant user perspectives on privacy in messaging platforms.